-As a general rule, the labelling or marking in accordance with transport legislation is sufficient when the outer packaging of a hazardous substance is subject to both the transport (ADR) and the CLP regulations.
-The CLP labelling does not need to appear.
+As a general rule, the labelling or marking in accordance with transport legislation is sufficient on the outer packaging where a hazardous substance or mixture is subject to both the transport (ADR) and the CLP regulations so the CLP label does not need to appear.
 Similarly, when a hazard pictogram required by CLP relates to the same hazard as in the rules for the transport of dangerous goods, the CLP pictogram does not need to appear on the outer packaging.

 Single packaging that meets the requirements for labelling under both the transport (ADR) and CLP regulations, must be labelled in accordance with both regulations.
 However, where hazard pictograms required under CLP are also required under ADR, the CLP pictograms need not be displayed.